dgarey/DuckDigitalID/README.md

 The DuckID can be used to establish trusted users in a public space by requiring members to have a policy key minted with their unique identifier.

-The DuckID can be used as a voting tool, requiring each participant to process a valid personalized ID with the policy number tied to a corresponding election.
+The DuckID can be used as a voting tool, requiring each participant to possess a valid personalized ID with the policy number tied to a corresponding election.

 Alice's Idetification:
 https://pool.pm/b98829dd255068cb3d742aebb6eb333fbbb8111763d4c8a750f2b708.416c6963654475636b4964